 What is Wealth Management?

 Wealth Management (which is different than Retirement Wealth Management discussed later) is the organized investment and growth of money.
 Occasionally, individuals perform their own Wealth Management.
 But, more often, a Wealth Management firm performs it for individuals.
 Consequently, Wealth Management firms make money by charging fees for various services they provide to individuals.
 Typically, firms sell managed account services.
 To clarify, these are discretionary investment accounts that trade via a firm investment manager on behalf of an individual.
+A well-known example of such a firm is Charles Schwab.

 When earmarked for retirement, the goal of Wealth Management is to invest retirement savings and maximize earnings.
 The further away from retirement, the higher the acceptable investment risk.
 A guideline for determining acceptable risk is the Rule of 100.
 To summarize, it says individuals should hold a percentage of higher risk investments (stocks, mutual funds, etc.) equal to 100 minus their age.
 Conversely, individuals should hold a percentage of lower risk investments (bonds, government debt, etc.) equal to their age.